deepgram/starter-contracts/interfaces/analysis/REST_INTERFACES.md

 ### **Consistency Grade: A (Excellent)**

-The STT and TTS interfaces demonstrate **strong cross-interface consistency**:
+All three REST interfaces (STT, TTS, and Text Intelligence) demonstrate **strong cross-interface consistency**:
 - Core patterns are identical (errors, headers, naming)
 - Differences are intentional and domain-appropriate
-- Both follow the same validation framework
+- All follow the same validation framework
 - Developer experience will be consistent across interfaces
+- Text Intelligence adds multiple optional features while maintaining consistency

 **No breaking inconsistencies found.** ✅

-## 🚀 Next Steps

-1. ✅ Document this analysis for reference
-2. ⏳ Apply same patterns to remaining interfaces (Live STT, Live TTS, Agent)
-3. ⏳ Consider optional enhancements
-4. ⏳ Update testing guide with consistency requirements

-**Validated By:** Cross-interface schema and spec analysis **Interfaces Validated:** STT (25 schema tests + 14 conformance tests), TTS (18 schema tests)